Calysto/octave_kernel/README.rst

 a lockup when the pager is invoked in ``~/.octaverc``.

 The inline toolkit is the ``graphics_toolkit`` used to generate plots for the inline backend.
-It defaults to ``gnuplot``.
+It defaults to ``qt``.
 The different backend can be used for inline plotting either by using this configuration or by using the plot magic and putting the backend name after ``inline:``, e.g. ``plot -b inline:fltk``.